abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/sandboxing-ai-coding-agents-with-lima.md

 limactl shell $LIMA_DEFAULT_VM -- "claude"
 ```

-Claude Code will start inside the VM, and you will get an interactive session with it.
+Claude Code will start inside the VM, and you can use it as usual.

 If you want to propagate only some environment variables to the VM, do it like this: